What is an innovation district?

 History of the district

 In 2018, Mesa hosted two Brookings Institution officials who visited Mesa and found that Mesa was well posed to develop an innovation district.
 Mesa began construction on a new 63.5 million dollar building which will house Arizona State University's Sidney Poiter New American Film School.
 This program will serve as the anchor research institution for the Downtown Innovation District.
-The anticipated opening semester is Fall 2022.
+The campus opened for classes in Fall 2022.